adtoniq/adtoniq-for-nodejs/adtoniq-express/README.md

 * * *

-For details and exmples visit https://github.com/adtoniq/adtoniq-for-nodejs
+For details and examples visit https://github.com/adtoniq/adtoniq-for-nodejs